For advice and support call 07449 105 436 or email email@example.com

 Who do we help?

-Our advocacy service is for Newham residents over the age of 50 who need help to make their voice heard and their wishes understood.
+Our advocacy service is for Newham residents aged 65+ who need help to make their voice heard and their wishes understood.
+We offer personal, confidential appointments by phone and face-to-face.
 We mainly work directly with people who are feeling vulnerable and want support around an issue.
 However, more and more carers, including partners and family members, are seeking support on behalf of their loved ones.

 The nature of our support is dependent on the types of situations and issues that you need help with.
 If you aren’t sure whether advocacy can help, please contact us anyway.
 We’ll listen – and even if we’re not the right service, we’ll do our best to put you in contact with someone who can help!